prcastro/udacity-machine-learning/Capstone/capstone_report.md

 Where AUC is the area under the ROC curve as a proportion of the total area (which is one).
 In practice this means that the Gini Coefficient is the proportion of the area under the ROC curve and the total area, but only considering the region above the random line in the ROC.
 The Gini Coefficient of 1 indicates a perfect model, and of zero indicates one that performs as well as random guess.
 Less than that, the model performs worse than random guess.
 The area under the ROC curve is a very common way of measuring performance of binary classification tasks[[6]](http://home.comcast.net/~tom.fawcett/public_html/papers/ROC101.pdf), and the Gini Coefficient is a simple linear transformation of it.

+The advantage of using this metric is that we have a clear benchmark, below which the answer is unacceptable (random guess), and also we would be able to measure our performance accounting for the target distribution on the test set.
+If the target distribution is highly skewed, metrics like accuracy would give an almost perfect score to solutions that simply guess the most common class.
+On the other hand, when using the Gini Coefficient we simply compute the false/true positive rates[[7]](https://en.wikipedia.org/wiki/Sensitivity_and_specificity#Definitions), which are insensitive to class imbalance.

 <!-- In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_ -->